thebigsleepjoe/TTT-Bots-2/README.md

 4. ✅ SUS: Players shooting randomly are suspicious
 5. ✅ SUS: Players shooting near a bot gain more suspicion than if they were shooting randomly
 6. 📃 SUS: Players holding a traitor weapon are KOS
-7. 📃 SUS: Players disguised are always KOS
+7. 🚧 SUS: Players disguised are always KOS
 8. 📃 SUS: KOS callouts should be made and listened to (from trusted players).
-9. 📃 SUS: Players killing traitors should be trusted immediately, just makes more sense.
+9. 📃 SUS: Players killing traitors should be trusted immediately (instead of shooting first, questions later), just makes more sense.

 Basic behavior tree (this is out of order):
 1. ✅ Wandering